Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Fock Space Tensor Product Categorifications

 \begin{defn} If $n = 0$ (resp. $n = r$), then we say that the aforementioned structure is \textit{upper admissible} (resp. \textit{lower admissible}).
 In this case, the data labelled by $\bullet$ (resp. $\circ$) is extraneous and hence we will drop all such superscripts from our notation. \end{defn}

 We can make sense of a \textit{strongly equivariant equivalence} of restricted multi-Fock categorifications (and any of their subquotients $\cC(m_1,m_2)$) in a completely analogous way to strongly equivariant equivalences of type A categorical actions.
-However, this notion is somewhat cumbersome to explicitly write down, so we leave it to the reader to fill in the details.

 \begin{defn} To avoid confusion, we will use the terminology \textit{full multi-Fock categorification} to describe the ``un-restricted" categorifications that we introduced in Definition \ref{defn:multi_fock}. \end{defn}